Raspberry Pie

 butter cut into flour with a pastry cutter

 Sprinkle 6 tablespoons of the ice water over the mixture.
+Remember we want the water super cold so it keeps the butter solid and firm as well.
 Stir the dough together using a spatula, until the dough sticks together if making by hand or pulse with the food processor.

 Test the dough by squeezing some together with your fingertips.
 If it sticks together, then do not add more water.
 If it does not, then add the remaining 2 tablespoons water one tablespoon at a time.